+4.2 Assessment of GR Student Learning Outcomes (SLO’s)

+4.2.1 Assessment of SLO’s for GR will be completed at the course level and at the campus level.

+4.2.1.1 Course level direct assessment will focus on how well the student integrates the content related to the GR requirement with the content of the course.

+4.2.1.2 Campus level assessment will occur after all requirements for the GR curriculum are met.
+Because GR curriculum may be provided over several courses, this assessment will solely focus on achievement of the GR SLO’s.
+Faculty with expertise in the GR requirement will be chosen by the Academic Senate to create 2-3 questions per requirement, and a rubric to assess those questions.
+Formative feedback will be provided to Departments with courses that address the specific GR content.
+If students from a specific course do not pass the campus assessment after formative feedback has been provided for 3 consecutive years, that course will be sent to GEGC for re-certification.

+4.3 Assessment of the GR program will occur no less than every 5 years.
+All Academic programs are required to complete a self-assessment, have an external review, and be evaluated by PARC.

-7.0 COURSE LIST APPEAL PROCEDURES
+5.0 COURSE LIST APPEAL PROCEDURES

-7.1 A department (via the college) may appeal a decision regarding placement of one of their own courses on the Master List for Campus-Specific Graduation Requirements.
+5.1 A department (via the college) may appeal a decision regarding placement of one of their own courses or curriculum on the Master List for Campus-Specific Graduation Requirements.
 The department (via the college) does this by requesting reconsideration and submitting further information about the course to show why the original decision was incorrect.

-7.2 Although the appeal must be written and include all necessary information and arguments, representatives of the department and college may attend the meeting at which the GRGC]=] reviews the appeal to ask and answer questions.
+5.2 Although the appeal must be written and include all necessary information and arguments, representatives of the department and college may attend the meeting at which the GEGC reviews the appeal to ask and answer questions.

-7.3 If a department discovers that one of its courses is approved for GR under a specific GR Category and the course is not appropriate, that department must request that the course be deleted from the Master List for Campus-Specific Graduation Requirements.
+5.3 If a department discovers that one of its courses is approved for GR under a specific GR Category and the course is not appropriate, that department must request that the course be deleted from the Master List for Campus-Specific Graduation Requirements.

-7.4 If after the appeal referred to above a college still disagrees with the judgment of the GRGC, it may appeal to the Curriculum and Educational Policies Council.
-If this is done, the GRGC will prepare for the council a statement of the reasons for its decision.
-The college will furnish the members of the council copies of the course justification and the additional materials provided for the committee.
+5.4 If after the appeal referred to above a college still disagrees with the judgment of the GEGC, it may appeal to the Curriculum and Educational Policies Council.
+If this is done, the GEGC will prepare for the council a statement of the reasons for its decision.
+The college will furnish the members of the council copies of the course or curriculum justification and the additional materials provided for the committee.
 All materials shall be distributed to council members prior to the meeting at which the matter is to be considered.
 Oral presentations may also be made at the Curriculum and Educational Policies Council meeting, if the college wishes.

-7.5 The judgment of the Curriculum and Educational Policies Council on appeals is final.
+5.5 The judgment of the Curriculum and Educational Policies Council on appeals is final.